Removing and Cleaning Up Musty Smells

-Start by looking in the area with the heaviest discoloration for moisture leaks.
+Start looking for moisture leaks in the area with the heaviest discoloration.
 Chances are pretty good that either molds or fungi or both are growing behind the walls and will have to be removed.

 Mold and mildew that covers more than a very small section of the wall will likely indicate a serious problem and the section of wall might need to be removed and replaced by a professional.

-High Humidity Locations like Bathrooms and the Laundry Room
+High Humidity Locations like Bathrooms, Attics and Basements

 Molds and fungi love bathrooms and laundry rooms.
 Both are warm, moist and often leak.
 Basements, attics, crawl spaces and air-conditioner vents are great homes for molds and fungi.